 As such, top management continually sends out messages regarding compliance in order to firmly internalize compliance as an important part of the Group's corporate culture.
 We also carry out myriad measures to foster compliance awareness.
-These include appointing compliance managers to each department at the head office and branches, continuously providing compliance education to improve compliance awareness and knowledge, and proactively using i-message\ to prevent, detect, and correct compliance surveys as a means to gauge compliance awareness and ascertain issues facing executives and employees, then further strengthen compliance systems.
+These include appointing compliance managers to each department at the head office and branches, continuously providing compliance education to improve compliance awareness and knowledge, and proactively using i-message to prevent, detect, and correct compliance violations at an early stage.
+In addition, we conduct compliance surveys as a means to gauge compliance awareness and ascertain issues facing executives and employees, then further strengthen compliance systems.

-\A collective term for our internal reporting system and workplace harassment consultation system
+A collective term for our internal reporting system and workplace harassment consultation system